newaz-aa/iCost/README.md

 ## BibTex Citation
-If you plan to use this module, please consider referring to the following paper:
+If you plan to use this module, please cite the paper:

 ```
 @misc{newaz2024icostnovelinstancecomplexity,